 The Accelerated M.S. in Management and Organizational Behavior program is a 13-month program consisting of five quarters.
 The program is committed to providing students with the most current information on the timeliest of Organization Development (OD) topics and mirroring the trends and activities apparent in management today.
 Designed in a cohort, weekend format, the accelerated program furnishes instruction and professional supervision to present and future OD practitioners for leadership roles as consultants (internal and external) and managers in a variety of settings.
-MGMT 500 Accounting for Managers (4) MGMT 521 Career and Human Resource Planning (2) MGMT 522 Ethics and Social Responsibility in Management (2) MGMT 530 Organizational Behavior (4) MGMT 581 Team Building (2) MGMT 585 High Performance Work Systems/Large Group Interventions (2) MGMT 586 International Organization Development (2) MGMT 591 Contemporary Trends in Change Management (1) - (Students will complete three classes during the program) MGMT 593 Process Consultation (2) MGMT 600 Independent Study/Conference Attendance (2) MGMT 612 Methods of Organizational Research (4) MGMT 634 Strategy, Structure and Decision-Making (4) MGMT 671 Strategic Management (4) MGMT 690 Management Internship ("Independent Study") (4) - (Each quarter, students will complete 4 quarter credit hours devoted to field experience) MGMT 691 Advanced Topics in Organization Development (1) - (Students will complete three classes during the program)
+MGMT 500 Accounting for Managers (4) MGMT 521 Career and Human Resource Planning (2) MGMT 522 Ethics and Social Responsibility in Management (2) MGMT 530 Organizational Behavior (4) MGMT 581 Team Building (2) MGMT 585 High Performance Work Systems/Large Group Interventions (2) MGMT 586 International Organization Development (2) MGMT 591 Contemporary Trends in Change Management (1) - (Students will complete three classes during the program) MGMT 593 Process Consultation (2) MGMT 600 Independent Study/Conference Attendance (2) MGMT 612 Methods of Organizational Research (4) MGMT 634 Strategy, Structure and Decision-Making (4) MGMT 671 Strategic Management (4) MGMT 690 Management Internship ("Independent Study") (4) - (Each quarter, students will complete 4 quarter credit hours devoted to field experience) MGMT 691 Advanced Topics in Organization Development (1) - (Students will complete three classes during the program) Certificate Programs The certificate programs at Benedictine University are an excellent way to get started on a degree or gain that extra edge in a profession.

-Certificate Programs

-The certificate programs at Benedictine University are an excellent way to get started on a degree or gain that extra edge in a profession.
 Designed to meet the growing need for effective, cutting-edge management skills, our programs are always being updated to reflect current job market needs.

 Some students choose the certificate programs as a shorter, more focused alternative to a graduate degree program.
 Some students plan to apply the certificate credits to a degree program at a later date.
 Others, who may already have an advanced degree, enter the program to update their skills or embark on a new area of specialization.

 Students seeking a certificate are not required to submit an application for degree-seeking status, which means students can start classes right away.
 A course may be applied to one certificate only.

-Health Administration (16 quarter credit hours):

-This program is designed for both current health administrators who want to increase their career mobility and functional specialists desiring career advancement in health administration.
-The courses are as follows:

-MGMT 500 Accounting for Managers (4)\

-MGMT 530 Organizational Behavior (4)\

-MGMT 558 Service Management (2)

-MGMT 561 Marketing Concepts and Planning (2)\

-MPH 580 The Business of Health Care (4)

-MPH 602 Public Health Systems (4)\

-MPH 610 Health Policy (4)

-MPH 662 Management of Health Service Organizations (4)

-MPH 664 Marketing in Public Health (4)

-MIS 648 Information Management in Health Care (2)

-MIS 649 Advanced Topics in Health Information Systems Management (2)

-\Highly Recommended

 Human Resource Management (16 quarter credit hours):

 This certificate program is appropriate for students or working professionals in the personnel field.
 From the current selection of 11 weekend courses, two courses are highly recommended.
 The courses are as follows:

 MGMT 521 Career and Human Resource Planning (2)

 MGMT 570 Human Resource Management Overview (2)\

 MGMT 571 Labor Relations (2)

 MGMT 572 Compensation and Benefits (2)

 MGMT 573 Performance Management Systems (2)

 MGMT 578 Recruitment and Selection (2)

 MGMT 579 Training and Development Overview (2)

 MGMT 592 Managing Diversity (2)

 MGMT 633 Legal Issues in the Workplace (4)

 \Online Course Only

-Management in a Professional Technical Environment (16 quarter credit hours):

-This certificate program is designed to address the needs of line and staff managers in complex technical environments.
-The emphasis is on the integration of technical and organizational behavior knowledge toward the development of high performance work units.
-The courses are as follows:

-MGMT 530 Organizational Behavior (4)

-MGMT 532 Organization Development (4)

-MGMT 552 Leadership (2)

-MGMT 553 Organization Design (2)

-MGMT 580 Group Dynamics (4)

-MGMT 581 Team Building (2)

-MGMT 582 Conflict Management (2)

-MGMT 584 Strategies for Change (2)

-MIS 542 Foundation of Information Technology (4)

-MIS 641 Management of Information Technology (4)

-MIS 657 E-Commerce (4)

 Organization Development and Consulting (16 quarter credit hours):

 This certificate program is designed to meet the needs of students and professionals interested in organization development.
 Both entry-level and advanced courses are available.
 The courses are as follows:

 MGMT 532 Organization Development (4)

 MGMT 580 Group Dynamics (4)

 MGMT 581 Team Building (2)

 MGMT 582 Conflict Management (2)

 MGMT 583 Organizational Assessment (2)

 MGMT 584 Strategies for Change (2)

 MGMT 585 High Performance Work Systems/Large Group Interventions (2)

 MGMT 586 International Organization Development (2)

 MGMT 593 Process Consultation (2)

 MGMT 691 Advanced Topics in Organization Development (1-2)

-Professional Practice Management (16 quarter credit hours):

-This certificate program is designed to develop and enhance the management skills of independent practitioners.
-The courses are as follows:

-MBA 668 Services Marketing (2)

-MGMT 500 Accounting for Managers (4)

-MGMT 532 Organization Development (4)

-MGMT 552 Leadership (2)

-MGMT 558 Service Management (2)

-MGMT 561 Marketing Concepts and Planning (2)

-MGMT 633 Legal Issues in the Workplace (4)
+Distinguished Visiting Scholars:

+Billie Alban, Alban & William Ltd. Chris Argyris, Ph.D., Harvard University Richard & Emily Axelrod, Ph.D., The Axelrod Group Frank Barrett, Ph.D., Naval Post Graduate School